missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 ------------------------------------------

 We already mentioned that there are lots of different things you could add to your base mode.
-For now, let's configure the DMDso that it shows the player's score.
+For now, let's configure the display so that it shows the player's score.
 To do this, go back to your base mode's config file ( ``<your_machine>/modes/base/config/base.yaml``) and add a section called ``slide_player:``.
 Then add the following subsections so